MarkMuranov/ECE-141A-Assignment-3/README.md

 - Try to use the STL as much as possible!
 Maybe you can even reuse code from your earlier assignments...

 - Plan ahead!
 Use the design patterns we have talked about in lecture as well as those described in the book.
-  - That being said, if you get stuck, it can be useful to try to the first ideas that come to mind.
-  - Don't be afraid to try ideas!
+  - Don't be afraid to try new ideas/designs!
 Commit to Git often so you can undo changes if they turn out to be... not so great.
 No one makes a perfect design on the first try!
-  - Come by to office hours if you have questions.
+  - Come by to office hours if you have questions!

 - Start early!
 Even when you're not actively working on the assignment, there is a good chance you will at least be *thinking* about it.
 You might just surprise yourself with when/where you come up with solutions/ideas for this assignment.